revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Player Request

 Inspiration can be obtained by the characters by doing any of the following:
-* Invoking any of their **Personal Characteristics** or **Aspects**
+* Invoking any of their **Personal Characteristics** or **Aspects**, by acting in accordance with one of them in a way that creates tension, drama, or authenticity
 * Acting **heroically** or taking a significant **risk**
 * Being **creative** or clever or **ingenious**

 A player announces their intent to get Inspiration by doing one of these actions, i.e. they lobby for Inpiration.
 This is negotiated with the DM.
-The player should narrate how their character is performing the deed, and should attempt to make their case more compelling with thrilling drama.
+The player should narrate how their character is performing the deed, and should attempt to make their case more compelling with thrilling drama that is ultimately entertaining.
 If the act is intense enough, the DM can even occasionally grant 2 Inspiration for the activity.

 ### Momentum